Constellation-class frigate: Construction

 On 2 April 2024, USNI News reported that the Constellation-class frigates were delayed by three years by issues concerning shipyard backlogs and a lack of skilled workers.
-A year later, in April 2025, it was reported that the first frigate of the class, Constellation, was only 10 percent complete.
+In April 2025, it was reported that the first frigate of the class, Constellation, was only 10 percent complete.
 Furthermore, the design had yet to be finalized and approved.

+On 25 November 2025, then-Secretary of the Navy John C. Phelan announced that all but the first two ships in the class had been canceled as part of a Navy review of its fleet strategy, with an emphasis on designs that can be constructed more rapidly.
+At the time, Constellation was reported to be 12 percent complete.